Cascade Volcanoes: Human history

 In the spring of 1792 British navigator George Vancouver entered Puget Sound and started to give English names to the high mountains he saw.
 Mount Baker was named for Vancouver's third lieutenant, the graceful Mount St. Helens for a famous diplomat, Mount Hood was named in honor of Samuel Hood, 1st Viscount Hood (an admiral of the Royal Navy) and the tallest Cascade, Mount Rainier, is the namesake of Admiral Peter Rainier.
 Vancouver's expedition did not, however, name the arc these peaks belonged to.
 As marine trade in the Strait of Georgia and Puget Sound proceeded in the 1790s and beyond, the summits of Rainier and Baker became familiar to captains and crews (mostly British and American).

 With the exception of the 1915 eruption of remote Lassen Peak in Northern California, the arc was quiet for more than a century.
-Then, on May 18, 1980, the dramatic eruption of little-known Mount St. Helens shattered the quiet and brought the world's attention to the arc.
+On May 18, 1980, the eruption of Mount St. Helens brought media attention to the arc.
 Geologists were also concerned that the St. Helens eruption was a sign that long-dormant Cascade volcanoes might become active once more, as in the period from 1800 to 1857 when a total of eight erupted.
 None have erupted since St. Helens, but precautions are being taken nevertheless, such as the Mount Rainier Volcano Lahar Warning System in Pierce County, Washington.